DaniPari99/Experimental-Robotics-Laboratory/assignment_1/README.md

 This is the 2D environment made of 4 rooms and 3 corridors.
 The robot starts in the E location and waits until it receives the information to build the topological map, i.e., the relations between C1, C2, R1, R2, R3 locations and the doors D1...D6.
+The purpose of the assignment is to develop a Finite State Machine based on the SMACH library which represents the robot motion in the environment by respecting the above specifications.

 ## Project structure

 ![Diagramma senza titolo drawio-4](https://user-images.githubusercontent.com/62515616/202909870-3cfa6d0d-1aaa-4e4e-987a-bf8973b7a9f3.png)

-Develop a Finite State Machine based on the SMACH library which represents the robot motion in the environment by respecting the above specifications.
 ## Finite State Machine
 The following figure shows the states diagram of the finite state machine node: